keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus200B.md

 --------

-**T Jan 26: Plato, *Eutyphro*; *Sophie’s World*, Socrates, Athens, Plato:   What is Holiness?**
+**T Jan 26: Plato, *Euthyphro*; *Sophie’s World*, Socrates, Athens, Plato:   What is Holiness?**
 The best way to be introduced to philosophy is to be introduced to Socrates, his character, his conversation, his way of life.
 How do you react to him?
 Socrates begs a priest, Euthyphro, to explain what piety is.
 Socrates is on trial for impiety, so his life is on the line.
-Euthpyhro can't answer.
+Euthyphro can't answer.
 Can you?

 **R Jan 28 -- Plato, Apology: Is Socrates Guilty?**
 Is Socrates' way of life meaningful or meaningless -- obedient to God or dangerous?
 Socrates does not "apologize" but "defends" himself (*apologia*, like apologetics).
 All of Athens, and all of history, is the jury.
 Is he guilty?
 Is philosophy a great subversive evil for the city or a great good?